sarthakNITT/Solana-middleware-protocol/README.md

 - **Retry on failure**
 - **Final confirmation**

-This is real transaction executed using the SDK (not simulated logs).
+This is a real transaction executed using the SDK (not simulated logs).
 These transactions were executed under real network conditions including RPC variability and congestion.

 ---

-## 📊 Execution Metrics
+## Execution Metrics

 In our test transactions:
-* Attempts: 1–2 (with retry when needed)
+- Attempts: 1–2 (with retry when needed)
-* Confirmation time: ~2–6 seconds
+- Confirmation time: ~2–6 seconds
-* Success rate: improved under unstable network conditions
+- Improved transaction reliability under unstable network conditions

 Comparison:
 - Normal transaction: may fail or get dropped under congestion
 - Sendra: adapts (retry + fee + RPC switch) and lands successfully

 ---

-## 🔑 Signer
+## Signer

 Sendra requires a signer to sign transactions.